Week 2: Variables and types

 b = 3

-Now, write the code which, after execution, will result is a having the value 3 and b having the value 5, but where you use the variables a and b in your code, not the values 3 and 5.
+Now, write the code which, after execution, will result in a having the value 3 and b having the value 5, but where you use the variables a and b in your code, not the values 3 and 5.
 You are free to use additional variables if needed.

-Problem solving#
+Problem Solving#

 In the following exercises, you are asked to write code to solve some smaller and some bigger problems.
 Later in the course (starting from week 5), problem solving exercises will resemble the exercises you will see in the exam.
 For now, we may provide a few hints to guide you through the exercises.
 We encourage you to create an appropriately named .py file for each of the exercises below.